Adoption FAQ

 2. Willing to allow a Chatham Kent Animal Rescue representative to conduct a home visit.

-3. Financially capable to provide for all veterinary care of the animal and any training as needed.
+3. Financially capable of providing for all veterinary care of the animal and any training as needed.

 4. Able to pay an adoption fee to help cover the costs of rescue care.

-Completion of the adoption application does not guarantee adoption of a pet.
+Completion of the adoption application does not guarantee the adoption of a pet.
 There are numerous reasons why an application may be rejected in general, or for a particular pet, depending on the needs of each pet.
-Please do not take offense if this is the case.
-We have these pets in our program for awhile and truly get to know what each of their needs are, and what type of home is most suitable for each of them.
+Please do not take offence if this is the case.
+We have these pets in our program for a while and truly get to know what each of their needs are, and what type of home is most suitable for each of them.

-Adoption fees are posted on the dogs’s profile on Petfinder as well as on our Adoptable Page.
-Adoption fees include primary vaccines for an adopted dog/cat, spay or neuter of the adopted dog/cat, health and veterinary costs, food and care in our foster homes.
+Adoption fees are posted on the animal’s profile on Petfinder as well as on our Adoptable Page.
+Adoption fees include primary vaccines for an adopted dog/cat, the spay or neuter of the adopted pet, health and veterinary costs, food and care in our foster homes.

-Please note that there are sometimes several people/families interested in the same pet.
+Sometimes several people/families are interested in the same pet.
 There can obviously only be one family or person chosen to adopt a pet, and it is Chatham Kent Animal Rescue’s responsibility to the pet and to the potential adopters to select the person or family that is best suited for a particular pet.
 We do understand that this sometimes can cause hurt feelings and it is certainly not our intention to do so.
 It is actually a much nicer problem to have more than one good home for a homeless pet than none at all!
 Please understand our position and that our number one responsibility is the best possible placement for each pet.